the era of flying solo is over - there is money to be made in partnership ecosystems

 Stuck in a Siloed World

-As we end the second decade of the 21st century, many of our biggest problems in business and society-at-large still originate directly from our inability to cooperate and collaborate.
+Many of our biggest problems in business and society-at-large still originate directly from our inability to cooperate and collaborate.
 We continue to live in silos of our own making, despite digital technologies and global networking that offer more opportunities to cooperate than we’ve ever seen before.

 Corporations have embraced those technologies, of course, but for another reason—to achieve efficiency.
 Business leaders spent 30 years optimizing functions and sucking the fat out of the enterprise, making their businesses as lean and profitable as possible.
 The problem was that in their zeal they didn’t know where to stop.
 They vacuumed up all the innovation-spending as well.